Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 Buy-to-let lending works differently from owner-occupied lending in a few key areas.

-• Deposit - Many buy-to-let cases are geared around a maximum of 75% loan-to-value, so a 25% deposit or equivalent equity is common, although exact limits vary.
+• Deposit.
+Many buy-to-let cases are geared around a maximum of 75% loan-to-value, so a 25% deposit or equivalent equity is common.
+Some lenders accept 20% on selected products and a small number will consider 15% in particular cases, with criteria.

-• Affordability - Lenders usually assess the expected rent against a stressed mortgage payment rather than relying only on salary multiples.
+• Affordability.
+Lenders usually assess the expected rent against a stressed mortgage payment using an interest coverage ratio (ICR), rather than relying only on salary multiples.

-• Pricing and fees - Buy-to-let rates and fees are often different from standard residential products.
+• Pricing and fees.
+Buy-to-let rates and fees are often different from standard residential products, with product fees frequently higher.

-• Property use - The way the property will be let matters.
-Standard single-let property, HMO, multi-unit property and holiday let cases can all sit in different parts of the market.
-If the property will be used for short-term holiday letting, read ourholiday let mortgage guide.
+• Property use.
+The way the property will be let matters.
+Standard single-let property, HMO, multi-unit property and holiday let cases all sit in different parts of the market.
+If the property will be used for short-term holiday letting, read our holiday let mortgage guide.

 This page is written for: